Last updated on June 10, 2026

 The Soul Stone | Illustration by Leinil Francis Yu & Sunny Gho

-Marvel and Magic finally cross over in Marvel’s Spider-Man, a set that introduces a pair of artifact subtypes that have far reaching implications.
-That’s right, the Infinity Stones are joining Magic!
-Unlike the Crystals in Final Fantasy, these look like they’ll form a cycle that spans multiple sets.
+Marvel and Magic fully crossed over in Marvel’s Spider-Man, a set that introduced a pair of artifact subtypes that have far reaching implications.
+That’s right, the Infinity Stones joined Magic!
+Unlike the Crystals in Final Fantasy, this card cycle spans multiple sets.

 But where can you get your hands on your own infinity stone cards, and what can we expect from future infinity stones?
 Let’s ponder that, shall we?